Thur, 21st July 2016, 12 to 1 PM Sydney. Register

 Mandatory learning however rarely addresses the higher level skills and mindsets required by organisations to stay ahead of the competition today such as innovation, resilience, customer centricity etc. Social, informal and workplace learning falls in the discretionary category and has a poor track record in most organisations.
 Earlier this year we released the “LearningCafe Digital Manifesto for L&D,” which is the result of thinking at LearningCafe about how L&D should adapt to provide value in a fast changing and digitally disrupted world.
 One of the principles of this manifesto is “Thinking of Learners as Consumers”.

 An experienced online panel discusses the opportunities and challenges of thinking of Learner as Consumers.

 We discuss (Problem Statements)

 2. Does discretionary learning require a different design and implementation approach which is more customer centric?

 3. How does L&D make a business case for discretionary learning where success is not guaranteed?

 Rob is a business professional with extensive experience in Learning and Performance and Human Resources.
 Rob brings his unique perspective as a practitioner, a learner and researcher in corporate learning.
 His experience has been gained over the last 20 years.

 Brenda Smith – Learning and Organisational Development Content Lead at Telstra

 Brenda leads the content management portfolio, content strategy and the L&OD assets and inventory at Telstra.
-She has been managing and implementing L&D continuous improvement projects that align to strategic objectives, sourcing the best learning and development solutions needed.
+She has been managing and implementing L&D continuous improvement projects that align with strategic objectives, sourcing the best learning and development solutions needed.

 Jeevan is the producer of Learning Cafe and an experienced practitioner of technology-based learning and collaboration in Australia.
 He currently provides strategic Digital Learning advisory services to prominent Australian organisations such as Fairfax, Westpac and ARCS.